-In interstitial nephritis, the spaces between the renal tubules that form urine become inflamed.
-The kidneys swell from the inflammation.
+In interstitial nephritis, the spaces between the kidney tubules become inflamed.
+This inflammation causes the kidneys to swell.

-Pyelonephritis is an infection in the bladder that travels up the ureters and spreads into the kidneys.
-Ureters are two tubes that transport urine from each kidney to the bladder, the muscular organ that holds urine until it passes out of the body through the urethra.
+Pyelonephritis is an inflammation of the kidney, usually due to a bacterial infection.
+In the majority of cases, the infection starts within the bladder and then migrates up the ureters and into the kidneys.
+Ureters are two tubes that transport urine from each kidney to the bladder.

 This type of acute nephritis produces inflammation in the glomeruli.
-Glomeruli are the tiny capillaries that transport blood and behave as filtering units.
+There are millions of capillaries within each kidney.
+Glomeruli are the tiny clusters of capillaries that transport blood and behave as filtering units.
 Damaged and inflamed glomeruli may not filter the blood properly.
+Learn more about glomerulonephritis.

 Each type of acute nephritis has its own causes.

 This type often results from an allergic reaction to a medication or antibiotic.
 An allergic reaction is the body’s immediate response to a foreign substance.
 Your doctor may have prescribed the medicine to help you, but the body views it as a harmful substance.
 This makes the body attack itself, resulting in inflammation.

 Taking medications for long periods of time may damage the tissues of the kidneys and lead to interstitial nephritis.

 The majority of pyelonephritis cases results fromE.coli bacterial infections.
 This type of bacterium is primarily found in the large intestine and is excreted in your stool.
 The bacteria can travel up from the urethra to the bladder and kidneys, resulting in pyelonephritis.

 Although bacterial infection is the leading cause of pyelonephritis, other possible causes include:

 - urinary examinations that use a cystoscope, an instrument that looks inside the bladder